borealbirds/WildTrax-dataHarmonization/README.md

 # 2. Acquiring a data sharing agreement.

-A template of Sharing agreement should be found in Template.
+*****A template of Sharing agreement should be found in Template.

+A data sharing agreement must be signed prior to working with a data partner to upload their data to WildTrax.

+Once we have a signed data sharing agreement with a data partner, this should be saved as a PDF at BAM.SharedDrive/DataStuff/Avian.Data/Contributions.Sharing using the following *file naming protocol*.

+*File naming protocol* for data sharing agreements:

+Data sharing agreements should be saved using the full name of the data partner, the words 'DataSharingAgreement', and the date it was signed or received in MMDDYYYY format (e.g., 'United_States_Geological_Survey_DataSharingAgreement_08042022').
+In addition, a copy should be emailed to bamp@ualberta.ca as a backup with the name of the file in the subject line.

 In WildTrax, sharing can be either:

 1. **Published - Private**  - The project data will only be available to project members.
 Users will need to request access to the project in order to view any details such as species or locations.
 2. **Published - Map Only** - The project data will be accessible through Data Discover but the media and report are not accessible to users who are not project members.
 If you're not a project or organization member, the location buffering and visibility settings will apply.